Skip to main content

 string

 Default affiliate tag for the creator on this campaign, when available.
+For code_updated, this is the new code.

 Example Payloads